Our research is editorially independent but we may earn a commission for purchases made through our links.

 If you ever visited Germany during the holidays, you probably know about the infamous Christmas markets that spring up in the streets.
 But now you can experience the wonder and magic of the Christmas market without having to leave the country.
 Romare Bearden Park in Charlotte turns into the Charlotte Christmas Village each year, and features specialty foods like strudel, bratwurst, sauerkraut, roasted nuts, Lebkuchen (gingerbread), almond shortbread cookies and the mulled spiced wine known as gluwhein, as well as Christmas ornaments and décor, arts and crafts, toys and other handmade products.
-Visitors can also enjoy live German music and performances, family friendly holiday movies and of course, a visit with Santa.
+Visitors can also enjoy live German music and performances, family-friendly holiday movies and of course, a visit with Santa, then explore Charlotte’s other top attractions.

 The town of Benson is home to the oldest and largest Christmas light show in Eastern North Carolina – Meadow Lights.
-The family-owned and operated business that began over 40 years ago, features ten acres of light displays including six scenes depicting the life of Jesus Christ.
+The family-owned and operated business that began over 40 years ago, features 10 acres of light displays including six scenes depicting the life of Jesus Christ.
 Although you can see the lights from the road, you’ll want to experience the fun and whimsy of the train ride that takes you through the display and keeps you warm on cold winter nights.
 There’s also a 16-horse carousel, an Old Country Store that sells drinks and over 300 varieties of old-fashioned candy and visits with Santa.
 In addition, the town also celebrates “Christmas on Main” with a Christmas tree lighting, parade and visits with Santa.

 If you want to experience the wonder and beauty of a simpler time, you’ll want to visit the town of Dillsboro, where their annual “Lights and Luminaries” event will take you back.
 Besides lots of beautiful Christmas lights, you’ll also find the streets of downtown lined with 2,500 luminaries that light your way as you visit the shops, enjoy live music, sip on cocoa or cider and visit with Mr. and Mrs. Claus.
 There is also a live nativity and horse and buggy rides each night.